How to sign a card (tutorial)

 Once your signature is ready, click the blue “Apply” button to add it to the PDF.
 If you need to change it, hover over the field again and click once it says “Click to change.”

-The last step for you to complete/finalize your union card is to verify your email.
+Last step!
 Within a few minutes of submitting the Adobe Sign form, you should receive an auto-generated email from < adobesign @ adobesign.com >, with the subject line “Please confirm your signature on Application for Membership Form."

 Click the link that says “Confirm my email address.”
 A new browser tab should open with a green confirmation banner that says “Your e-signing of Application for Membership Form has been verified.
 It has now been emailed to the additional signer(s) for their signature."